ngsankha/eecs700/syllabus.md

 ## Class Participation

-To earn participation points, participate in discussions during class and online on Discord.
+To earn participation points, participate in discussions and ask questions during lectures and online on Discord.

 ## Academic Integrity